Brand yourself – branding is going to be a fundamental part of your online business journey. Learn the basics in this beginner’s guide!

 Your brand visuals are what most people associate with “branding”: Your logo, submark, colours, fonts, patterns, layout and other brand elements (like symbols, banners, arrows or text separator lines).
 But really, those are just part of your brand – visual vehicles for transporting your brand identity and brand personality to your defined target audience.
 Obviously, this makes them super important. *no pressure* 😉

-In general, the should be visually pleasing and integrate seamlessly with your brand message.
+In general, they should be visually pleasing and integrate seamlessly with your brand message.

 A good way to start is by creating a mood board for your brand.
 This can be a (secret!)
 Pinterest board where you collect your inspirations or an actual board that you fill with whatever you think fits your brand’s identity and personality.
 Don’t limit yourself in the beginning.
 At some point, however, you need to take stock, evaluate and narrow your favourites down to a manageable number (5-10 images).